wardvisual/coalesced-console-app/README.md

 # CSGSix - Final Project

 An application that integrates various school laboratory activities from the second to the final semester.
-This project aims to produce an interactive console-based application.
+This project aims to produce an interactive console-based application..

 ## Members